- Mara North Conservancy

 Learning for Life, Responsible Tourism at Karen Blixen is a community educational project funded by Danida through its IPD Programme.
 The Innovative Partnership for Development Programme provides economic support to companies who have the ambition to facilitate corporate social investments for the betterment of people living in the developing countries.
 The overall objective is to contribute to poverty reduction by promoting economic growth and social development through innovative investments.
 The IPD Programme operates within the framework of the UN's Global Compact.

-Karen Blixen Camp has been granted the funding to facilitate better tertiary education for the local Maasai youth.
+Karen Blixen Camp has been granted the funding to establish the Karen Blixen Hospitality School and facilitate better tertiary education for the local Maasai youth.
 We are very grateful for the recognition and will make every effort possible to honor Danida and the Danish Government.
 Please go to www.ambnairobi.um.dk for more information about Danida’ IPD Programme.

 IFU, Investment fund for developing countries

 Karen Blixen Camp is a Kenyan registered company owned by Danish shareholders.
-Its main investor is IFU, the Investment fund for developing countries, which was established by the Danish Government in 1967.
-The main objective is to promote economic and social growth in developing countries in collaboration with Danish trade and industry.
+IFU, the Investment Fund for developing countries has granted us a development loan, as a part of their objectives to promote economic and social growth in developing countries.

 Research shows that nine out of ten jobs in developing countries are created in the private sector.
 Private sector growth is therefore needed if development in Africa is to be achieved.